NoonePauseferg/SearchIndex/README.txt

-Hi, im Vorobev Vadim and this is my hw
+Hi, im Vorobev Vadim and this is my search index project

 to start:
     - run index.sh